-(2) will the IRS expand or narrow the scope of $\frac{7704(d)(1)(E)}{2}$; and (3) can the IRS draft sufficient bright-line rules to stem the tide of PLR requests?
+(2) will the IRS expand or narrow the scope of §7704(d)(1)(E); and (3) can the IRS draft sufficient bright-line rules to stem the tide of PLR requests?

 III.
-THE REGULATED INVESTMENT COMPANY COMMODITY PLR PAUSE69
+THE REGULATED INVESTMENT COMPANY COMMODITY PLR PAUSE

-The IRS70 faced many of the same issues described above regarding the MLP Pause in dealing with the numerous requests for PLRs involving qualifying income questions for commodity-based investments by RICs,71 which ultimately culminated in the 2011 RIC Commodity Pause.72 In contrast to the MLP Pause, the RIC Commodity Pause still persists roughly four years later with no apparent end in sight.73 As of January 26, 2012, there were at least 28 PLR requests that remained unanswered as a result of the RIC Commodity Pause and, presumably, that number has grown over the last three years.74 The remainder of this section will highlight some of the issues unique to the RIC Commodity Pause that, ultimately, may be affecting the IRS's ability to lift this pause.
+The IRS faced many of the same issues described above regarding the MLP Pause in dealing with the numerous requests for PLRs involving qualifying income questions for commodity-based investments by RICs, The which ultimately culminated in the 2011 RIC Commodity Pause, The RIC Commodity Pause still persists roughly four years later with no apparent end in sight.
+As of January 26, 2012, there were at least 28 PLR requests that remained unanswered as a result of the RIC Commodity Pause and, presumably, that number has grown over the last three years.
+The remainder of this section will highlight some of the issues unique to the RIC Commodity Pause that, ultimately, may be affecting the IRS's ability to lift this pause.

-A. Regulated Investment Companies - In General
+A. Regulated Investment Companies- In General

-RICs are generally treated as corporations for federal income tax purposes.75 Unlike traditional "C" corporations, the tax treatment of RICs is significantly modified by subchapter M of the Code, which provides a dividends-paid deduction to RICs, enabling
+RICs are generally treated as corporations for federal income tax purposes.
+Unlike traditional "C" corporations, the tax treatment of RICs is significantly modified by subchapter M of the Code, which provides a dividends-paid deduction to RICs, enabling